derobins/MACSio/doc/macsio_using.rst

     which will roughly control how much time is spent doing work between dumps.

 --time_randomize : ``--time_randomize [0]``
-    Make randomness in MACSio vary from dump to dump and run to run by using PRNGs seeded by time.
+    Make :ref:`randomization <macsio_data_randomization>` in MACSio_ vary from
+    dump to dump within a given run and from run to run by using PRNGs seeded by time.

 --plugin-args : ``--plugin_args``
     All arguments after this sentinel are passed to the I/O plugin plugin.